Towards Quantum Accelerated Large-scale Topology Optimization: Results

 Finally, we assess the potential quantum speedup.
 As previously mentioned, quantum computing can accelerate the solution of local sub-problems, which is the dominant cost in solving the master problem \eqref{eq:branched_multi-cut} or \eqref{eq:single-cut} via MDW.
 Although we cannot access actual quantum hardware to solve them, we can estimate the computing time and potential quantum speedup.
 The expected computing time on a QPU, when quantum annealers \cite{dwave-documentation} are used to solve the QUBO in \eqref{eq:multi-cuts-dw-qubo}, can be estimated as:

-where $T_\text{QPU}$ denotes the expected total QPU time for 1000 repetitions of annealing, with each annealing process taking 20$\mu s$ \cite{dwave-documentation}; and $N_\text{Local}=N_\text{Iter}\times L$ is the total number of local sub-problems involved in the entire solution process, which can be evaluated from our classical implementation of MDW.
-The embedding overhead on the QPU is excluded from this estimation.
-This is because embedding time is difficult to estimate, varies significantly with hardware, and, more importantly, a key advantage of the proposed MDW decomposition is that the resulting QUBOs \eqref{eq:multi-cuts-dw-qubo} or \eqref{eq:single-cut-dw-qubo} do not require all-to-all qubit connections, thus avoiding long embedding times.
-It should also be noted that, since the $n_D$ local sub-problems can be solved independently in each MDW iteration and were solved in parallel in our classical implementation, for a fair comparison, we assume that the quantum hardware accessed can simultaneously solve the corresponding $n_D$ QUBO problems.
-Such estimated time is presented in \Cref{tab:single-mat-qc-speedup}.
-In addition to the QPU time, the actual cost of solving the QUBO must also account for the time spent on forming the QUBO \eqref{eq:multi-cuts-dw-qubo} or \eqref{eq:single-cut-dw-qubo}, denoted as $T_\text{QUBO}$.
-This step, performed on a classical computer, was implemented with its wall time measured and reported in \Cref{tab:single-mat-qc-speedup}.
-Thus, the potential quantum speedup factor is estimated from:
+where $T_\text{QPU}$ denotes the expected total QPU time for 1000 repetitions of annealing, with each annealing process taking 20$\mu s$ \cite{dwave-documentation}; and $N_\text{Local}=N_\text{Iter}\times L$ is the total number of local sub-problems involved in the entire solution process, which can be evaluated from our classical implementation of MDW. \revone{The embedding overhead on the QPU is excluded from this estimation.
+This is because embedding time is difficult to quantify in the absence of access to actual quantum hardware.
+However, it is worth emphasizing that a key advantage of the proposed MDW decomposition is that the resulting QUBOs \eqref{eq:multi-cuts-dw-qubo} or \eqref{eq:single-cut-dw-qubo} yield \textit{sparse} Hamiltonians that do not require all-to-all qubit connectivity, thereby avoiding the long embedding times typically associated with dense Hamiltonians, a critical consideration for near-term quantum hardware.} It should also be noted that, since the $n_D$ local sub-problems can be solved independently in each MDW iteration and were solved in parallel in our classical implementation, for a fair comparison, we assume that the quantum hardware accessed can simultaneously solve the corresponding $n_D$ QUBO problems.
+Such estimated time is presented in \Cref{tab:single-mat-qc-speedup}. \revone{In addition to the QPU time, the actual cost of solving the QUBO must also account for the time spent on forming the QUBO \eqref{eq:multi-cuts-dw-qubo} or \eqref{eq:single-cut-dw-qubo}, denoted as $T_\text{QUBO}$.
+This step, performed on a classical computer, was implemented with its wall time measured and reported in \Cref{tab:single-mat-qc-speedup}.} Thus, the potential quantum speedup factor is estimated from:

 where $T_\text{Local}^\text{MDW-CC}$ denotes the total wall time incurred by using the classical optimizer to solve all local sub-problems.
 The speedup, as shown in \Cref{tab:single-mat-qc-speedup}, becomes more pronounced with larger problem sizes.
 This speedup can be more significant for multi-material designs, a point discussed further in \S\ref{subsec:results-multi}.